petrarch1603/PeelOrange/README.md

 Repository](https://plugins.qgis.org/plugins/).
 Start QGIS3, go to the `Plugins` menu → `Manage and Install Plugins`, then search for `Peel Orange Scale Distortion Visualizer`

 ### Manual Installation

+Alternatively installation manually install for the latest update.
 * Clone or download the Peel Orange GitHub repository
 * Copy `PeelOrange-main` to `python/plugins/` in the current active profile, the location of which can be found from within QGIS3 by